network-science-lab/infmax-simulator-icm-mln/README.md

 conda activate infmax-simulator-icm-mln
 ```

-Then, pull the submodule and install its code:
+Then, pull the submodule with data loaders and install its code:

 ```bash
 git submodule init && git submodule update pip install -e _dataset/infmax_data_utils
 ```

+A final step is to install wrappers for influence-maximisation methods into the conda environment.
+We recommend to link it in editable mode, so after you clone particular method just install it with
+`pip install -e ../path/to/infmax/method`.

 ## Data